2021-2022 / / / / / / / / / / / / / /

 CMU’s partner schools are leading the way.
 They innovate, specialize, and empower families to select the best options for their children.

 Two New Schools Joined the CMU Portfolio

 We are proud to welcome two new partners to the CMU charter public school family.
 From the Upper Peninsula to Southwest Michigan, they share a common vision with all schools in the CMU portfolio: they strive to provide a quality educational experience that meets the needs of the families in their communities.

 Innovation & Vision Award

-Each year U.S. News and World Report releases their list of the best high schools throughout the nation.
-Congratulations to the two CMU partner high schools that ranked in the top 100 Michigan high schools – Charyl Stockwell Academy and West Michigan Academy of Environmental Science.
+Each year U.S. News and World Report releases its list of the best high schools throughout the nation.
+This year, the publication honored elementary and middle schools as well.
+Congratulations to all the CMU partner schools whose achievements put them in the top 100 public schools in Michigan!

 Spirit of the Future Scholarships